debe7408/nexstay-web3/README.md

-# Trip.io
+# NEXSTAY

-Tripio - an acommodation system, that enables users to create listings and book acommodations while traveling abroad, with a little spice - a Web3 integration, using blockchains and crypto as payments, in addition with being able to stream them instead of paying the full amount at once!
+Experience a paradigm shift in the world of travel with NEXSTAY, an exceptional accommodation system that transcends conventional boundaries.
+Seamlessly empowering users to create listings and book accommodations while exploring foreign destinations, NEXSTAY goes the extra mile by introducing a captivating Web3 integration.
+By leveraging blockchain technology and cryptocurrencies, NEXSTAY revolutionizes payment methods, ensuring uncompromised security and enhanced convenience.
+The innovation doesn't stop there: NEXSTAY introduces a groundbreaking feature allowing users to stream cryptocurrencies, enabling the flexibility of incremental payments rather than the traditional lump-sum approach.
+Prepare to embark on a transformative journey where cutting-edge technology merges harmoniously with the timeless allure of exploration.

 ## 🚀 About Me